-We begin our analysis by examining the overall reactivity for the species, as shown in Figure 1.
-There are three immediate trends that are observed on this time scale: 1) Reactivity decreases with peptide size, 2) shattering both decreases with system size, but also becomes relatively more important, and 3) the A_nK series (including AcA7K) is more reactive than the KA_n series (including AcKA7).
-There is an important realization to make regarding the fractions shown in Figure 1, namely that the fraction of shattering trajectories cannot change whereas the fraction of non-shattering trajectories depends on the overall simulation time.
+AcA_7K) is more reactive than the KA_n series (including $AcKA_7$).
+There is an important realization to make regarding the fractions shown in Figure 1, namely that the fraction of FFE trajectories cannot change whereas the fraction of non-FFE trajectories depends on the overall simulation time.
 Hence, the observed difference between AK and KA in overall reactivity will not necessarily prove to hold in the long time limit as the dynamics of KA are likely slower due to the extra stabilization present.
-This trend continues throughout the AnK and KAn series, with the latter having reduced overall reactivity due to the favorable energetics for that family of structures.
+This trend continues throughout the A_nK and KA_n series, with the latter having reduced overall reactivity due to the favorable energetics for that family of structures.

-The shattering fraction is fixed and cannot change with a longer simulation time.
-It is interesting to note that the shattering fraction depends on the system size and decreases by more than a factor of four, moving from the smallest to the largest system size.
-At first, this observation may be surprising as one could argue that shattering should not strongly depend on size as it is the result of a strong local force, i.e. impulsive impact with the surface.
-We believe that the reason the system size clearly does have a large effect on the shattering fraction is that the energy transfer is distributed among more parts of the molecule.
-It is known that the percentage of translational to internal energy transfer does not depend on system size, and hence, the same percentage of the 100 eV collision energy is being put into, for example, both AK and AcA7K.
+The FFE fraction is fixed and cannot change with a longer simulation time.
+It is interesting to note that the FFE fraction depends on the system size and decreases by more than a factor of four, moving from the smallest to the largest system size.
+At first, this observation may be surprising as one could argue that FFE should not strongly depend on size as it is the result of a strong local force, i.e. impulsive impact with the surface.
+We believe that the reason the system size clearly does have a large effect on the FFE fraction is that the energy transfer is distributed among more parts of the molecule as the ion's size increases.
+It is known that the percentage of translational to internal energy transfer does not depend strongly on system size within the range of system sizes and collision energy considered here [33, 35, 36].
+Hence, roughly the same percentage of the 100 eV collision energy is being put into, for example, both AK and AcA7K.
 However, the number of atoms - and therefore chemical groups - that come into close contact with the surface is dramatically different.
 With a greater number of groups accepting energy, there are more bonds within which to distribute the same amount of energy.
-This makes shattering less likely for a larger system.
-This also suggests that there could be a strong orientational effect on shattering, though we have not examined that here.
+This makes FFE less likely for a larger system.
+This also suggests that there could be a strong orientational effect on FFE, though we have not examined that here.

 The question of the role of secondary structure is not conclusively answered from data in Figure 1.
-Although it is seen, for example, that A_5K (alpha-helical) has a larger shattering fraction than KA_5 (globular) the same is true for A_3K vs KA_3 , which are both globular in nature.
+Although it is seen, for example, that A_5K (alpha-helical) has a larger FFE fraction than KA_5 (globular) the same is true for A_3K vs KA_3 , which are both globular in nature.
 Therefore, the primary sequence itself appears to be more important.
 However, this may also be an artifact of these two particular series of peptides, namely that KA_n naturally has more energetically favorable structures than A_nK .
-This would also be in line with the cluster-surface shattering work, which determined that the fragment distribution is related to the species stability [5].
+This would also be in line with the cluster-surface shattering work, which determined that the fragment distribution is related to the species stability [7].

-To continue our examination of shattering, we will use the standard nomenclature scheme [16] as depicted in Figure 2.
+To continue our examination of FFE, we will use the

+standard nomenclature scheme [19] as depicted in Figure 2.
 Our direct dynamics simulations automatically track connectivity.
 This information can be used to determine the backbone as well as sidechain cleavage sites.
-To ease the discussion, we will now turn our attention to three classes of shattering products: so called "simple shattering products" (which we define below), backbone rearrangements, and side chain fragmentation.
+To ease the discussion, we will now turn our attention to three classes of FFE products: so called "simple FFE products" (which we define below), backbone rearrangements, and side chain fragmentation.